 Food and Beverage Server

-Food and beverage servers accept and serve customers' food and beverage orders in restaurants and bars.
+Food and beverage servers take and serve customers' food and beverage orders in restaurants and bars.

 Interest in copying to take orders and relay them to kitchen and bar staff; in performing sensory evaluation of wines; and in ordering and maintaining inventory of wines and wine glassware